janvykopal/ctfd-linear-unlocking/docs/user-guide.md

 # User Guide

-Adds the capability to require challenges to be solved in a specific order.

 > **Chain:** <br>
 We define chain as a list of challenges that must be solved in order.
 Each chain must be linear (has only one path) and no challenge can exist more than once across all chains.